mekas/BinaryTree/README.md

 2. main.rs
 3. tool/mod.rs

 To debug the tree, you need to complete todo in tool/mod.rs.
 Which will implement the tree in [graphviz dot language](https://graphviz.org/doc/info/lang.html).
 The dot notation is relatively straightforward and easy to understand.
+In fact you don't need to illustrate the graph in a drawing, just output them to dot graphviz notation as a model.